OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 const proxy = await this.project.createProxy(Sample);
 ```

-The [createProxy](https://github.com/zeppelinos/zos/blob/master/packages/lib/src/project/BaseSimpleProject.ts#L96) method of the project accepts an additional object parameter in which you can specify an initializer function with arguments, just as you would by using the regular `zos create` command from the CLI, but due to the simplicity of this example, it's not necessary in our case.
+The [createProxy](https://github.com/zeppelinos/zos/blob/master/packages/lib/src/project/BaseSimpleProject.ts#L96) method of the project accepts an additional object parameter in which you can specify an initializer function with arguments, just as you would by using the regular `openzeppelin create` command from the CLI, but due to the simplicity of this example, it's not necessary in our case.
 If you would need to pass parameters though, you would do so like this:

 ```js
 const proxy = await this.project.createProxy(Sample, {